-- Pledging Prohibited the Company's insider trading policy was amended in fiscal 2017 to provide that, effective as of June 1, 2017, pledging of shares of the Company's Common Stock by Directors, officers and employees is prohibited, subject to limited exceptions. - Performance-Based Compensation the Company relies heavily on performance-based compensation for executive officers, including awards of performance-based restricted stock. - Double-Trigger Vesting Provisions the Amended and Restated RPM International Inc. 2014 Omnibus Equity and Incentive Plan (the "2014 Omnibus Plan") provides double-trigger vesting provisions for long-term equity awards. - Clawback Policy the Company's Clawback Policy provides that the Board of Directors may require reimbursement of certain bonuses or incentive compensation awarded to an executive officer if, as the result of that executive officer's misconduct, the Company is required to restate all or a portion of its financial statements. - Chief Executive Officer Succession Planning the Company's succession plan, which the Board of Directors reviews annually, addresses both an unexpected loss of the Chief Executive Officer as well as longer-term succession. - The Values & Expectations of 168 the Company's code of business conduct and ethics, entitled "The Values & Expectations of 168," emphasizes individual responsibility and accountability, encourages reporting and dialogue about ethics concerns, and focuses on the Company's values of transparency, trust and respect. - Statement of Governance Policy the Board of Directors adopted our Statement of Governance Policy in 2016, which recognizes that conducting our business in conformity with The Values & Expectations of 168 is essential to advancing our fundamental objective of building long-term stockholder value.
+- Annual Board and Chief Executive Officer Self-Evaluations each year, the Governance and Nominating Committee of the Board of Directors administers self-evaluations of the Board of Directors and its committees, and the Compensation Committee of the Board of Directors administers an evaluation of the Chief Executive Officer. - Hedging Transactions Prohibited the Company's insider trading policy prohibits short sales and hedging transactions of shares of the Company's Common Stock by Directors, officers and employees. - Pledging Prohibited the Company's insider trading policy was amended in fiscal 2017 to provide that, effective as of June 1, 2017, pledging of shares of the Company's Common Stock by Directors, officers and employees is prohibited, subject to limited exceptions. - Performance-Based Compensation the Company relies heavily on performance-based compensation for executive officers, including awards of performance-based restricted stock. - Double-Trigger Vesting Provisions the Amended and Restated RPM International Inc. 2014 Omnibus Equity and Incentive Plan (the "2014 Omnibus Plan") provides double-trigger vesting provisions for long-term equity awards. - Clawback Policy the Company's Clawback Policy provides that the Board of Directors may require reimbursement of certain bonuses or incentive compensation awarded to an executive officer if, as the result of that executive officer's misconduct, the Company is required to restate all or a portion of its financial statements. - Chief Executive Officer Succession Planning the Company's succession plan, which the Board of Directors reviews annually, addresses both an unexpected loss of the Chief Executive Officer as well as longer-term succession. - The Values & Expectations of 168 the Company's code of business conduct and ethics, entitled "The Values & Expectations of 168," emphasizes individual responsibility and accountability, encourages reporting and dialogue about business practices, ethics, or integrity concerns, and focuses on the Company's values of transparency, trust and respect. - Statement of Governance Policy the Board of Directors adopted our Statement of Governance Policy in 2016, which recognizes that conducting our business in conformity with The Values & Expectations of 168 is essential to advancing our fundamental objective of building long-term stockholder value.

-See also "Information Regarding Meetings and Committees of the Board of Directors" at page 20 for further information on the Company's governance practices.
-Additional information about our majority voting policy appears under the caption "Voting Rights" on page 10.
+See also "Information Regarding Meetings and Committees of the Board of Directors" at page 23 for further information on the Company's governance practices.
+Additional information about our majority voting policy appears under the caption "Voting Rights" on page 12.